alexcarlton/bristol-to-toronto/DESIGN_DOCUMENT.md

 #### Fetching data

-I have taken the functionality of the browser quickstart example created custom providers and hooks, to mak eit more React friendly.
+I have taken the functionality of the [browser quickstart example](https://developers.google.com/calendar/quickstart/js) and created custom providers and hooks, to make it more React friendly.

 ##### useScript